 - Former Havana Pharmacy and Alamada Pharmacy owner George Sackey.
 In 2017, he was charged for allegedly fraudulently billing Medicaid and Medicare for more than $7.8 million.
 He created a cream with bulk powder, but he billed Medicaid for brand-name ointment and tablets – which were far more expensive.
 This practice is called up-coding or upgrading.
 He cut off his ankle monitor and has been a fugitive since.7

 - Chiniece Carter.
-In 2014, she pled guilty to insurance fraud and violating the Colorado Organized Crime Control Act (COCCA) for submitting forged medical bills to insurance companies.
+In 2014, she pleaded guilty to insurance fraud and violating the Colorado Organized Crime Control Act (COCCA) for submitting forged medical bills to insurance companies.
 She received close to $200,000 in benefits from seven different insurers.
 She was sentenced to nine years in prison.8

 - Briana Nguyen.
 In 2013, she was charged with insurance fraud for making more than two dozen false claims over two decades.
 As part of her “crash for cash” scheme, she would slam her car breaks, causing herself to be rear-ended.
 Then she would exaggerate her injuries.
 After being convicted of 21 felonies, she served three months in jail and was ordered to pay restitution.
 (Other types of car insurance fraud include rate evasion, which is registering a car in a less expensive location, and fronting, which is listing a non-primary driver as the primary driver on a policy.)
 9